Over to Bob…

 This provides each golfer with a great variety and a very challenging round of golf.

-The geothermal uniqueness of this golf course has earned it, an international reputation which you should not miss if you are golfing in New Zealand.
+The geothermal uniqueness of this golf course has earned it, an international reputation that you should not miss if you are golfing in New Zealand.

 Whilst playing this golf course there are a number of bubbling hot mud pools & hot steam vents that are to be avoided, especially on the left of the 9th green.